WTX

 Implementation of RFC6455 and RFC7692.
 WebSocket is a communication protocol that enables full-duplex communication between a client (typically a web browser) and a server over a single TCP connection.
 Unlike traditional HTTP, which is request-response based, WebSocket allows real-time data exchange without the need for polling.

-To use this functionality, it necessary to activate the web-socket
+To use this functionality, it is necessary to activate the web-socket

 feature.